MuseMyuzu/SpeedScrollPrivacyPolicy/README.md

 2022/04/02 制定

-# （English）The Privacy Policy of "5m sprints in your smartphone!
-SpeedScroll"
+# （English）The Privacy Policy of "5m sprints --SpeedScroll--"
 The application does not collect any your personal information.

 April 2nd, 2022